 Charles’ parents later lived at 399 Park Lane, Macclesfield.

 Charles attested at Macclesfield, joining the 1st Battalion of the Gordon Highlanders, which was part of the 8th Brigade in the 3rd Division at the start of the war.
 After his initial period of training, Charles was drafted to France on 22 June 1915.

-This attack was repulsed by the enemy whose trenches and wire were not affected by the heavy bombardment; the wire could not be cut by our wire cutters and very heavy casualties were incurred.
+Big attack on 25th by 3rd and 14th Divisions, with Royal Scots Fusiliers, and 1st, 4th Gordons with 2nd Royal Scots; 2nd South Lancashire Regt, and Royal Irish Rifles involved.
+This attack was repulsed by the enemy whose trenches and wire were not affected by the heavy bombardment, the wire could not be cut by our cutters, very heavy casualties suffered.